8 Panel Drug Test Cup

 - Methamphetamine 1000 ng/ml

-To dissuade the donor from attempting to alter the drug test via concentration levels, 8 panel rapid drug tests are equipped with a number of failsafe’s.
+To dissuade the donor from attempting to alter the drug test via concentration levels, 8-panel rapid drug tests equipped with a number of faifail safes.
 The testing cups are exceptionally sensitive to variations in the SAMHSA cutoff levels.
 You may even adjust the cutoff levels in order to test for appropriate pain management versus painkiller abuse levels.
 Adulteration testing kits and a temperature indicator also alert operators to potentially fraudulent specimens within minutes of collection.

 Extended exposure to light and air may affect the reliability of results.
-The testing cup should be removed from packaging immediately before testing.
+The testing cup should remove from the packaging immediately before testing.
 The seals can also be removed at this time.

 Operators must ensure that there is at least 15 ml of urine collected for proper analysis.
-Should the specimen be sent to the laboratory; most laboratories require at least 30 ml of urine.
-The operator is also responsible for ensuring that the temperature of the 8 panel drug test cup is between 59-78 degrees F before administering the test.
+Should the specimen sent to the laboratory; most laboratories require at least 30 ml of urine?
+The operator is also responsible for ensuring that the temperature of the 8-panel drug test cup is between 59-78 degrees F before administering the test.

 Operators should also ensure that handling and disposal of human urine specimens comply with health and safety standards applicable to their industry.
 Human urine has the potential to be infectious and should be handled with professional care, especially during at-home testing.

 If the specimen exceeds the cutoff concentrations rates for one or more of the drugs and metabolites tested, no colored band forms in the result area of the testing cup.
-Positive results must be sent to a toxicology laboratory for confirmation.
+Positive results must send to a toxicology laboratory for confirmation.